kubecost/docs/install-and-configure/install/provider-installations/gke-autopilot-install.md

 After a short time, the Kubelet metric endpoints will be scraped and the metrics become available for querying in Managed Service for Prometheus.

+## Conclusion

+Congrats!
+You will now have a working deployment of Kubecost for GKE Autipilot that uses metrics from Google Manage Prometheus.